 FEES

-Payable by t he Shareholders to o the distributors Payable by the Sub -Fund to the Man agement Company
+Payable by t he Shareholders to the distributors Payable by the Sub Payable by the Sub-Fund to the Management Company

 Shares Subscription Fees Redemption Fees Conversion Fees Management Fees 1 Service Fee 2 Performance Fees 3

 Α Max.
 2% 0 Max.
 1% Max.
 1.00% Max.
 0.20% Yes

 E 0 0 0 Max.
 1.40% Max.
 0.20% Yes

 F 0 0 0 Max.
 0.60% Max.
 0.20% Yes

 FW 0 0 0 Max 0.80% Max.
 0.20% No

-1 0 0 0 Max.
+ı 0 0 0 Max.
 0.50% Max.
 0.20% Yes

 IW 0 0 0 Max.
 0.60% Max.
 0.20% No

 Z 0 0 0 0 Max.
 0.20% No

-1 Sub-Fund and increased by the S ub-Fund's performa ued each valuation da nce fee, if appropriate
+An annual fee . pavable monthly. calculated and accru ued each valuation da v on the basis of t he net assets of the

+An annual fee, payable monthly, calculated and accrued each valuation day on the basis of the net assets of the Sub-Fund and increased by the Sub-Fund's performance fee, if appropriate.

-2 An fixed annual service fee, payable to the Management Company as remuneration for the functions and services provided or procured by the Management Company for the administration of the Company.
+An fixed annual service fee, payable to the Management Company as remuneration for the functions and services provided or procured by the Management Company for the administration of the Company.
 Out of this fee, the Management Company bears the costs and expenses occurred in the administration and day-to-day operations of the Company (to the extent described and as further detailed below) and remunerates the service providers (such as the fund custodian, fund administrator, transfer agent, registrar, domiciliation agent, the paying agent(s) and the Auditor) for the services to the Company.
 The fee is payable monthly, calculated and accrued each valuation day on the basis of the net assets of the Sub-Fund.

 The Service Fee is defined as an annual flat rate, i.e. a fixed percentage of the Sub-Fund's net assets and, as such, the amount of Service Fee payable by the Sub-Fund for the financial year may differ from the actual services fees and operating costs of the Sub-Fund incurred during that year.
 The Management Company may retain the entire fee charged if the Service Fee amounts to an amount higher than the actual fees and costs incurred.
 Conversely, if the actual costs exceed the maximum flat rate displayed, the Management Company covers the excess.
 For further details on this fee, see Chapter 20.1. of the Prospectus.

-3 An annual fee calculated in respect of each performance period.
+An annual fee calculated in respect of each performance period.
 The performance period is the financial year.
 The performance period must always be at least 1 year.
 For a Sub-Fund or a share class which is not launched at the start of the financial year, the first performance period will extend from the launch date until the end of the following (full) financial year.
 The performance fee is calculated and accrued on each valuation day, and payable, if any, as of the last day of the financial year.
-The performance fee is calculated and accrued on each valuation day, and payable, if any, as of the last day of the financial year.
 The performance fee is calculated and accrued for each share class separately.

 The performance fee is based on the relative overperformance of the share class relative to its Reference Indicator.
 The performance fee of 20% is established when the share class's performance is superior to the performance of the Reference indicator during the performance period.

 Any underperformance of the share class compared to the Reference Indicator during the performance reference period of maximum 5 years (or since the launch of the Sub-Fund, or a share class respectively, or since 1.1.2022; whichever time period is the shortest) is clawed back before any performance fee becomes payable.
-A new performance reference period of maximum 5 years begins when the performance fee is paid.
-A new performance reference period of maximum 5 years begins also when underperformance which has not been clawed back expires at the end of a 5-year period.
-In such case, any outperformance occurred during this period